influxdata/telegraf/plugins/inputs/http/README.md

   ## more about them here:
   ## https://github.com/influxdata/telegraf/blob/master/docs/DATA_FORMATS_INPUT.md
   # data_format = "influx"

 ```

 ### Metrics:

-The metrics collected by this input plugin will depend on the configurated `data_format` and the payload returned by the HTTP endpoint(s).
+The metrics collected by this input plugin will depend on the configured `data_format` and the payload returned by the HTTP endpoint(s).

+The default values below are added if the input format does not specify a value:

+- http
+  - tags:
+    - url